muccg/rdrf/docs/datatypes.rst

 Definition
 ^^^^^^^^^^

-A CDE used to aggregate other cdes horizontally on the page.
+A DE used to aggregate other DEs horizontally on the page.

 The intent is mainly stylistic